 For the adventurous skier looking for something different, look no further.
-This action-packed 5-day ski safari is full of adventure.
+This action-packed 5-day Canada ski vacation is full of adventure.

 After our initial night at the Bow Hut we head over to the idyllic Richard and Louise Guy Hut near the Des Poilus glacier for the remaining 4 days.
 This trip is an excellent alternative to the other traverses on the Wapta, as this area is generally quieter, and the hut provides the perfect opportunity to recharge the batteries and go skiing with a light pack.
 Ours guides will lead you to some of the secret lines and hidden stashes which hopefully culminates with an ascent of Mt Des Polius.

-This program is ideal for back country skiers and splitboaders looking for something a little different on the Wapta.
+This Canada ski trip package is ideal for back country skiers and splitboaders looking for something a little different on the Wapta.
 You will not be disappointed with this challenging and highly rewarding program.

 Day 1: Meet us at our office in Canmore at 8:00am for introductions, trip review, equipment check, and to pack gear.
 After distributing group food and gear amongst guests, we will drive 1.5 hours North to Bow Lake, where our journey begins!
 After an avalanche safety session, we cross a frozen Bow Lake then ski up the scenic canyon which leads to the amphitheatre below Mounts Olive and Mount St. Nicholas.
 After a final steep section, we reach the welcome warmth of the spacious Bow Hut which is located at 2300m on a shoulder just below the Wapta Icefields.
 If time and energy permit, we can head back out and get some powder turns on the headwall of the Bow glacier above the hut.
 We travel 6km and climb 450m which can take anywhere from 3 to 5 hours of skiing.